rohannaam221b/smart-Brain/README.md

-Clone this repo
+Clone this repo  ||

-Run npm <code>install<code>
+Run npm install  ||

-Run npm <code>start<code>
+Run npm start    ||

-You must add your own API key in the src/App.js file to connect to Clarifai.
+You must add your own API key in the src/App.js file to connect to Clarifai. ||

 You can grab Clarifai API key here